McLarens and Minivans

 Economically, private credit valuation belongs in the bond market, not the equity market.
 Private credit is not an ambiguous asset class.
 It is overwhelmingly composed of loans.
 These are contractual instruments with stated interest payments, defined maturities, and underwriting focused on downside protection rather than upside optionality.

 Bond markets evaluate assets primarily on the borrower’s ability to pay, including cash flow coverage, credit quality, interest rate sensitivity, and probability of repayment.
 Equity markets, by contrast, evaluate assets based on growth potential, volatility, liquidity, and what another investor might pay in the future.
+Neither framework is superior; each is appropriate for the instruments they were designed to evaluate.

 Just as evaluating a minivan by race car standards produces a misleading result, valuing an investment using the wrong market framework can lead to equally flawed conclusions.